loiseaulivier/textoscopia/README.md

 # Textoscopia

 **Textoscopia** is a simple, browser-based tool for corpus linguistics analysis.
 It requires no installation, no server, and no technical expertise — just open the HTML file in any modern browser and upload your documents.
+Alternatively, click [here](https://m-olivierloiseau.com/textoscopia/).

 ## What it does